Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

 ![Fr8 terminal](./Images/3_tdg_terminalProject.PNG "Fr8 terminal")

 ## Step 2 - Fill terminal information
-Here we will have one difference from previous terminal - *AuthenticationType* property is set to *External*.
-That means **hub** will handle authentication callbacks and going to interact with our terminal during that process.
+The main difference here from the previous tutorial is that- [*AuthenticationType* property is set to *External*](/Docs/ForDevelopers/OperatingConcepts/Authorization/AuthOverview.md).
+That means the Hub will initiate an OAuth process when users try to use this Terminal, unless the Hub already has a valid authentication token.

  ---
     namespace terminalAsana